We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 All-Clad recommends hand-washing C4 Copper cookware to avoid damaging its exterior copper layer.
 Every once in a while, you’ll need to polish with a special copper cleanser, like this one (link to Amazon), which will remove any discoloration and restore its original beauty.

-According to All-Clad, it’s okay to pop your Copper Core pans into the dishwasher, however by doing so, the copper bands might lose some of their luster.
+According to All-Clad, it’s okay to clean Copper Core pans in the dishwasher; however, the copper bands might lose some of their luster.
 If that happens, you can always use a copper cleaner to polish it up to a beautiful, like-new shine.

 My recommendation—wash both of these All-Clad collections by hand only.
 Washing it in the dishwasher exposes the cookware to high temperatures and harsh chemicals that can tarnish its exterior over time.
 Besides, it’s easy enough to wipe them down with soapy water.